 - Requires more storage space

-This Royal Canin puppy formula is tailored for Shih Tzus up to 10 months old, focusing on digestive health and immune support.
-It's ideal for new puppy owners looking to give their pet the best nutritional foundation.
+This Royal Canin puppy food is designed for Shih Tzus up to 10 months old, with kibble and nutrients tailored for their unique needs.
+It’s best for new puppy owners who want to start with a focused diet before moving to senior formulas.

 - Promotes healthy coat